-For some, this may have led to them smoking more, while others may have been considering how they can improve their own health and the health of their family.
+For some, the stress of the pandemic may have led to them smoking more, while others may have been considering how they can improve their own health and the health of their family.

 Creating healthy habits such as exercise, noticing triggers, being mindful of when cravings occur can improve chances of quitting.
 It may take just 21 days to break the habit.